FOR THE COMMUNITY, BY THE COMMUNITY

 VICE CHAIR

-Judi is the former co-chair of the Lakeridge Health Oshawa Whitby Community Advisory panel.
-She also served for 11 years on the Whitby Hydro Board of Directors as Chair of the Human Resources and Corporate Governance committee.
+As the former co-chair of the Lakeridge Health Community Advisory Panel for Oshawa Whitby, Judi has a strong background in healthcare advocacy.
+She also dedicated 11 years to the Whitby Hydro Board of Directors, including a role as Chair of the Human Resources and Corporate Governance Committee.

-Judi’s passion for hospice and palliative care comes from her personal experience struggling to secure the appropriate levels of care for both her Mother and her Father in their final months.
+Judi’s passion for hospice and palliative care stems from her personal experience in navigating the challenges of securing appropriate care for both her mother and father in their final months.

 Director